FREQUENTLY ASKED QUESTIONS

-In order for us to record your race time correctly you will need to attach it to the front wheel of your bike for the duration of the event.
-Timing chips will then be collected at finish line by event marshals.
+In order for us to record your race time correctly you will need to attach your race number, which has the timing chip attached to it, to the handlebars of your bike for the duration of the event.
+The timing chips are disposable so you can take them away with you after the event.
 Visit the Help Desk in the Event Village for assistance or to see diagrams of where to put your race chip.

-All results will be available in the ‘Post Event’ section of the Competitor Zone (coming soon to our new website) after the event.
-Additionally, if you have provided us with your mobile number upon your application, you will also receive a text message with your result.
+All results will be available in the ‘Post Event’ section of the Competitor Zone which will be live on our website after the event.
+Additionally, if you have provided us with your mobile number on your application, you will also receive a text message with your result.

 Pitlochry in Highland Perthshire will host the start and finish of the event.
 The route will take in Lochs Tummel and Rannoch in the areas of Atholl and Breadalbane.

 There will be water and feed stations available throughout the course.
 Energy products and bananas will be available at feed stations, along with a limited supply of high-energy snacks.
-There will also be food and drink provided at the finish.
+Within the event village, participants will have the opportunity to purchase additional food and drink.
 Riders are expected to bring their own for the start.